Home - Book Preview

 “How’s your head?”
 Tom asked with a grin.

 “That’s what happens when you lay off the high ones.
-It’s too bad we were eliminated from the playoffs a few weeks ago or that the season wasn’t a little longer.
+It’s too bad we were eliminated from the playoffs a few weeks ago, or the season wasn’t a little longer.
 We’re finally looking pretty good.”

 “Like we Sox fans always say, Tom: there’s always next year.”